Giant / Blackening Polypore / Summer/ Autumn / Edible

 This fungus grows around the bases or broadleaved trees such as Beech or Oak, or much more rarely on conifers.
 It forms clusters on trunks or branches, or sometimes on the ground nearby where it springs up from the roots of the tree.
 It can keep feeding on dead wood above and below the ground after the tree has died, so you might see it on or near stumps or even appearing to grow straight from the ground – when there is a stump or log just under the ground.

-Looks: This fungus grows clusters with big rounded fan shapesd lobes.
+This fungus grows clusters with big rounded fan shaped lobes.

 when on the ground it can form rosettes, almost like a big brown cabbage.